BrettMarkland-Sanchez/employee-management-system/README.md

   - [Testing](#testing)
   - [License](#license)
   ## Installation
-  Requires Node, Express, and MySQL in order to run.
+  Requires Node, Inquirer, and MySQL in order to run.
   ## Usage
-  Allows simplified employee data management based on RESTful API design.
+  Allows simplified employee data management with inquirer-based menus in the CLI.
   ## Contributions
   To suggest changes, please submit all requests by email.
   ### Brett.MarklandSanchez@gmail.com